rzgdmqt/temporal-resources/README.md

 * `Semantics/Model/Monad.agda` axiomatises strong graded monad structure used to model computation types and terms

-This abstract model is then used to give the core calculus a denotational semantics and prove it sound, in the following modules:
+This abstract model is then used to give the core language a denotational semantics and prove it sound, in the following modules:

 * `Semantics/Interpretation.agda` defines the interpretation of types,